Passing the 4G AWS D1.1 SMAW 3G & 4G Combo Welding Certification

 I put the test plates into the overhead position and they were inspected and marked with a white marker.
 This is done so the plates are not moved in any way while welding or grinding.

-6. Now the test will be placed in the fixed position.
 The test piece will be marked in position with a marker and the inspector may see the test anytime during the testing.
 (DURING THE TEST, THE PIECES SHALL NOT BE MOVED IN ANY DIRECTION AND OR REMOVED FROM THE TESTING PLACE WITHOUT THE INSPECTORS APPROVAL.)